GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 \textbf{Comparison with Single-frame Methods.} Table~\ref{table:h36m} reports the performance comparison between our GraphMLP and previous state-of-the-art methods that take a single frame as input on Human3.6M.
-It can be seen that our approach reaches 49.2 $mm$ in MPJPE and 38.6 $mm$ in PA-MPJPE, which outperforms all previous methods.
-Note that some works~\cite{stgcn,zou2021modulated} adopt a pose refinement module to boost the performance further.
-Compared with them, GraphMLP achieves lower MPJPE even though we do not use the refinement module.
-Moreover, with this module, it achieves 48.0 $mm$ in MPJPE, surpassing MGCN~\cite{zou2021modulated} by a large margin of 1.4 $mm$ error reduction (relative 3\% improvements).
+It can be seen that our approach reaches 49.2 $mm$ in MPJPE and 38.6 $mm$ in PA-MPJPE, which outperforms previous methods.
+Note that some works~\cite{stgcn,zou2021modulated,hassan2023regular} adopt a pose refinement module to boost the performance further.
+Compared with them, GraphMLP achieves lower MPJPE (48.0 $mm$), surpassing MGCN~\cite{zou2021modulated} by a large margin of 1.4 $mm$ error reduction (relative 3\% improvements).

 Due to the uncertainty of 2D detections, we also report results using ground truth 2D keypoints as input to explore the upper bound of the proposed approach.
 As shown in Table~\ref{table:gt}, our GraphMLP obtains substantially better performance when given precise 2D joint information and attains state-of-the-art performance, which indicates its effectiveness.